mcgeeyao/Contest_Solutions/readme.md

 This repository contains my solutions to online judges such like Codeforces and Codejam.
-Some useful templates like Binary Index Tree, Disjoint Set and Segment Tree.
+Some useful templates, include:
+Binary Index Tree
+Disjoint Set
+Segment Tree (Universal for min, max and sum.
+Range Update using lazy propagation).